 John Burton: Joe had the sense that Frank was quite bright and the kind of person he could mentor.
 Frank was someone like Joe, Wayne and Colin who in a very short period of time felt like someone we had known all our lives, and indeed he turned out to be all any one of us could have hoped for in a stage tech and a human being.
 Frank and I became quite close friends as the years went on, often rooming together on the road.

 Simon Kendall: In Frank’s early days with the band there was a certain irony: Frank was Afro-Canadian, and looked the part.
 He came from east Vancouver and was a huge fan of Eddy van Halen.
 Our guitar players, white guys from Vancouver’s west side, were huge fans of black blues guitarists: Albert King, Robert Johnson, Buddy Guy, Freddie King et al. Frank had never heard of them.
 So the white guys mentored the black guy about iconic blues players, and the black guy taught the white guys about metal shredders (!)
 Frank had been a keen theatre student at Templeton High School, so we made full use of him in our videos – as a contestant on ‘You Bet Your Life’ in ‘Who Knows How’, and as Jimi Hendrix in ‘Love Shines’.

-We were extremely shocked and saddened to learn that Frank had died by suicide in October 2000 at the tender age of 36.
+We were extremely shocked and saddened to learn of Frank’s death in October 2000 at the tender age of 36..
 Vancouver’s rock music community turned out in force for his memorial – I played piano and Doug gave a eulogy.
 Frank was a wonderful young man, we were honoured & happy to know him.